 Educational Background & Professional Highlights

 Erica Flores Baltodano has nearly 20 years experience as an attorney and policy advocate in the areas of civil rights, social justice, and employment law.
 After practicing law for nearly a decade in Los Angeles, Ms. Baltodano relocated to the Central Coast of California in 2010 and became Managing Partner of Baltodano & Baltodano LLP, a plaintiff-side employment law firm she founded with her law partner husband.
 In November 2017, Ms. Baltodano’s law partner became a California State Superior Court Judge and Ms. Baltodano became President of The Baltodano Firm, A Professional Corporation.
 Ms. Baltodano graduated from UCLA (B.A.
 Sociology and Public Policy) and UC Berkeley School of Law (J.D.), where she received the prestigious 2002 Francine Diaz Memorial Award for her steadfast commitment to public interest law.
-Today, as an attorney and writer, she remains committed to social justice, advocacy, and education.
+Today, as an attorney, law school professor, and writer, Ms. Baltodano remains committed to social justice, advocacy, and education.

 Ms. Baltodano began her legal career at the Center for Law in the Public Interest, one of the nation’s first public interest law firms, advocating on behalf of economically disadvantaged and traditionally under-served children and communities.
 A recipient of a Selected Professions Fellowship from the American Association of University Women Educational Foundation and Minority Fellowship in Environmental Law from the American Bar Association and the State Bar of California, Ms. Baltodano focused her initial professional work on cutting-edge environmental justice and civil rights issues.
 After just a few short years of practice, Ms. Baltodano assumed the role of Assistant Director and Counsel at the Center for Law in the Public Interest where her work helped to shape, guide, and manage the legal and policy work of The City Project.